osmosis-labs/mesh-security/docs/ibc/Serializability.md

 With that, we can simplify to:

 1. Start Tx on Sending Chain: Acquire all locks on all data that may be touched in Phase 3, but don't write anything.
-2. Process Packet on Receiving Chain: Process data, and return success or error ack.
+2. Process Packet on Receiving Chain: Process data, and return success or error ACK.
-3. Process Ack on the Sending Chain: Commit or rollback based on ack.
+3. Process ACK on the Sending Chain: Commit or rollback based on ACK.
 Only can read/write data held under lock from step 1

-If we modelled ICS20 like this, it would require us to hold a lock on the account balance of the sender (at least the keys holding the denom being sent) from the original send until the ack.
+If we modelled ICS20 like this, it would require us to hold a lock on the account balance of the sender (at least the keys holding the denom being sent) from the original send until the ACK.
 This would not interfere with any other processes, but that user could not send tokens locally, stake those tokens, receive local tokens, or even properly query his balance (as it is undefined).

 In some cases where the business logic is very complex and hard to model commutatively, and the keys under lock are only used by this one